tjcarney89/swift-arrayChallengeToo-lab-ios-0217/README.md

 ## Instructions

-**NOTE** - Instructions #2 and #3 have no tests written for them (yet).
-As of right now, if you're reading this note it means that only Instruction #1 has tests associated with it.

 Lets pretend for this lab that we own a deli.

 Our deli is one of the busiest delis in New York City (therefore one of the busiest on Earth).
 Our job is to create a system that represents a line.
 Someone enters the store, they enter our line.
 Our server then needs to able to state "Now serving x!" x being the individuals name.
 There's one catch!
 If our customer is either Meg Ryan or Billy Crystal, they will jump to the front of the line.